w3f/polkadot-wiki/docs/learn-scams.md

 - People offering to help you stake or get rewards
 - People answering questions you asked publicly in a private chat
 - Scammers will often make it seem like the 'deal' is only available for a limited time.
-Do not be tricked by this, it is always better to confirm than to risk losing everything.
+Do not be tricked by this, it is always better to confirm than to risk losing everything

 ### Admin will never contact you over Telegram, nor any other Social Media